s2hub/docs/articles/werner_krauss_orm_relations_explained/orm_relations.md

 }
 ```

-By adding the config `$belongs_to` to our `MemberData` class, Silverstripe knows we have a 1:1 relation.
+By adding the config `$belongs_to` to our `MemberData` class, Silverstripe CMS knows we have a 1:1 relation.
 Theoretically
 you don't need it to work, as it adds nothing to the database.
 It's biggest advantage is, that it's more verbose and you
 can use ORM's relation methods to get the related DataObject from both directions.